Parallel-in-Time/parallel-in-time.github.io/_events_upcoming/2017-25-10-7th-pint-workshop.md

 no_lead: true
 ---

-The Seventh Parallel-in-time Integration Workshop will be held in Roscoff in Britanny, France.
-Stay tuned for more information!
+The Seventh Parallel-in-time Integration Workshop will be held from 2nd to 5th May 2018 in Roscoff in Britanny, France.

+Invited speakers:

+ - Jan Hesthaven, EFP Lausanne
+ - Rolf Krause, University of Lugano
+ - Debasmita Samaddar, Culham Centre for Fusion Energy
+ - Giovanni Samaey, KU Leuven
+ - Shu-Lin Wu, Sichuan University

+See also the [flyer](http://www.math.univ-paris13.fr/~japhet/PINT/PINT2018_poster.pdf) for additional information.

+Please note that the **deadline for abstract submission** is 23rd March 2018.